 - Assignments will be released about a week before their due date.
 You are highly recommended to study an assignment as soon as it becomes available.
 There will be ample opportunities to benefit from office hours and communication with me and the TA before the due date.
-Assignment are due 11:59pm on the day specified in the homework.
+Assignments are due 11:59pm on the day specified in the homework.
 Submissions after due time will receive no points.

 - Review of Grades

-- Any issue regarding your grade in a specific assignment must be communicated to us no later than 5 business days after posting day of the grades.
+- Any issue regarding your grade in a specific assignment must be communicated to us no later than 5 business days after the posting day of the grades.
 There will be no re-grading after the 5-day period has passed.